farzaanshaikh/Secure-Web-Login/README.md

 # Secure Web Login

 ### Introduction
 The purpose of this project is to learn about **Node.js**.
-In itself it isn't qualified to be call a project, however it makes use of a NoSql database (MongoDB) and some other very useful packages and is a great place to get started into a new development environment (especially for beginners), not to mention this can be directly used when in need of a ready-made efficient and scalable login for your project.
+In itself it isn't qualified to be called a project, however it makes use of a NoSql database (MongoDB) and some other very useful packages and is a great place to get started into a new development environment (especially for beginners), not to mention this can be directly used when in need of a ready-made efficient and scalable login for your project.
 [Passport](http://www.passportjs.org/) can also be used to create logins based on facebook, Google, twitter etc. However it has not been implemented in this project.